 This is a supportive group where you can meet others affected by bipolar.

 Cognitive behavioural therapy (CBT) is a talking therapy that can help you manage your problems by changing the way you think and behave.
 It is based on the concept that your thoughts, feelings, physical sensations and actions are interconnected, and that negative thoughts and feelings can trap you in a vicious cycle.
 This group will introduce the role of relaxation, problem solving, thought challenging and behavioural change in managing and decreasing the symptoms of anxiety and it will show you how to change negative patterns to improve the way you feel.
-Attendance is required at all four sessions.
-Pre-booking is essential.
+Attendance at this group is eligible for credit towards the Bristol PLUS award.

 Meet new people in a low pressure environment, whilst also enjoying the benefits of getting outside and walking.
-This new initiative co-run by Timothy Dowling (local nature observer and experienced walk leader) and staff from the Student Counselling Service, is intended to help prevent isolation, increase motivation and maintain wellbeing for students in Bristol over the Summer months.
+This new initiative co-run by Timothy Dowling (local nature observer and experienced walk leader) and staff from the Student Counselling Service, is intended to help prevent isolation, increase motivation and maintain wellbeing.
 Advanced booking essential.
-Please Phone 0117 954 6655 or email firstname.lastname@example.org

-Drop-in groups do not require booking but some of our groups (as stated above) require pre-booking.
+Drop-in groups do not require booking but most of our groups (as stated above) require pre-booking.
 We are currently able to offer students a place on one bookable group per term.
-To reserve your place, please fill out our booking form, contact us by telephone or email on 0117 954 6655 or email@example.com.
-With the exception of 'Making Contact' and the Bi-polar UK group, all groups are run by the Student Counselling Service and most will take place at Hampton House, St Michael’s Hill.
+To reserve your place, please fill out our booking form.
+With the exception of the Bi-polar UK group, all groups are run by the Student Counselling Service and all will take place at Hampton House, St Michael’s Hill.
 When you have booked a place on a group, you will be contacted to confirm the room where the group will take place.
 Please contact the service if you have access requirements which would make leaving the building by stairs difficult for you in the event of a fire.

 Groups resources can be downloaded.
 We recommend double-side print to reduce the waste of paper.
 If you want us to print out for you, please let us know we can provide double-side hardcopies.